 1. Collect email addresses:

 You’ve heard us say it before, but your email list is the backbone of your biz.
-You launch your course and make money by emailing your list about your course and the larger your list the larger number of potential buyers.
+You launch your course and make money by emailing your list about your course.
+The larger your list, the larger the number of potential buyers.

 Giving away a free email course is exactly the kind of lead magnet (opt in / freebie) that attracts thousands of new subscribers, but it also attract the RIGHT subscribers — the people who are more likely to buy your courses.

-Because you’re growing your list - fast - and with the right kind of people, we often refer to an email course as a perfect lead magnet.
+Because you’re growing your list — fast — and with the right kind of people, we often refer to an email course as the perfect lead magnet.

 And an email course does all of these things.
-Your email course is a very hearty taste test.
-It’s not enough to be a full meal, but enough that you’re like DAYMNNNN I want that.
+Your email course is a hearty taste test.
+It’s not enough to be a full meal, but enough that you’re like, dang.
+I want that.

 When you create your course, you’re going to give away valuable content — some of your best — so people know exactly what they’re getting from you.

-As students work through your email course, they’re becoming more and more aware of your course subject matter and what they dont know but want to.
-This generates demand for your full course.
+As students work through your email course, they’ll become more and more aware of your course subject matter and what they don’t know but want to.
+This will generate more demand for your full course.

 An email course will take time to create, sure, but for the number of subscribers you’ll gain and the rate at which they convert, it's a good margin.

-We’ll cover this in depth, but if you have content you can repurpose a blog post into an email course or if you don’t, you can simply take the first section of your full course and turn it into this powerful lead magnet.
+We’ll cover this in depth, but there are a couple ways to mine existing content you have to turn it into a stellar email course.
+For example, maybe you’ll have a meaty blog post you can repurpose, or you can take the first section of your full course and turn it into this powerful lead magnet.

 How to Create an Email Course

-Before you create anything, you’ve got to figure out what to teach.
-You want to pick a topic that is valuable, shows off your teaching abilities but also generates demand for your full course.
+Before you create anything, you’ve got to figure out what to teach first.
+You want to pick a topic that is valuable, shows off your teaching abilities, and also generates demand for your full course.

-Let’s not beat around the bush, most email courses are sent over a period of 1-2 weeks and while most posts I read recommended 5 emails - two of my favorite email courses have 7.
+Most email courses are sent over a period of one to two weeks.
+While most posts I read recommended five emails, two of my favorite email courses have seven emails.

-The key to deciding is to send content quicky and consistently enough to really warm up new leads to who you are and what you do quickly enough that they don’t forget about you, but spaced out enough & with enough value that no one feels scammed - rather they’re craving your course.
+The key is to send content quickly and consistently enough to really warm up new leads.
+This will let leads know who you are and what you do quickly enough that they won’t forget about you.
+Spaced out enough and with enough value, your leads won’t feel scammed — rather, they’ll be craving your full course offering.

 Brennan Dunn gives truly powerful advice when he talks about digestion time.
 When you space out your course, consider how long it may take someone to complete the tasks.
-If it isn’t a one day thing, opt for a longer course than shorter.
+If it isn’t a one day thing, opt for a longer course than shorter one.

-You do this by first selling readers on your idea moving through valuable content that builds trust in you and demand, and use the last two emails to provide the solution.
+You can accomplish this by first selling readers on your idea.
+Move them through valuable content that builds trust in you and demand, and then use the last two emails to provide the solution.
 Your outline may look like this:

 - Confirmation: Confirm enrollment in your email course

-- Welcome email: Tells people what they’ll be getting and why it’s important (sell the idea of your course and why it can change people’s lives)
+- Welcome email: Tell people what they’ll be getting and why it’s important (sell the idea of your course and the transformation)